Colloquium: Hadron Production in Open-charm Meson Pair at $e^+e^-$ Collider: Experimental advances

 \section{Experimental advances}

-To understand well the nature of charmonium-like spectroscopy and explore the exotic configurations of non-standard hadrons, the experimental measurement with high-precision on electron-positron pairs annihilating into open-charm final states is crucial.
-Thanks to the $e^+e^-$ collider experiments, a lot of achievements in the open-charm final states have been achieved by {\it BABAR}, Belle, BESIII and CLEO-c experiments.
-These results offer groundbreaking insights into the nature of charmonium-like states and strong interactions and even shed light on our understanding of non-perturbative QCD.
-In Fig.~\ref{DDbar:roadmap}, we summarize the status of these observations.
-Details of the experimental advances will be discussed below.
+To properly understand the nature of charmoniumlike spectroscopy and to explore the exotic configurations of nonstandard hadrons, the experimental measurement with high precision on electron-positron pairs annihilating into open-charm final states is crucial.
+Thanks to the $e^+e^-$ collider experiments, many achievements in the open-charm final states have been obtained by {\it BABAR}, Belle, BESIII and CLEO-c experiments.
+These results offer groundbreaking insights into the nature of charmoniumlike states and strong interactions and even shed light on our understanding of nonperturbative QCD.
+In Fig.~\ref{DDbar:roadmap} we summarize the status of these observations.
+Details of the experimental advances are discussed soon.